digital-blueprint/relay-blob-bundle/doc/examples.md

 // print response body
 echo $response->getBody()."\n";
 ```
-#### DELETEALL
+#### DELETE collection
 Setting:

 Imagine that you have uploaded multiple files with the same `prefix` and you want to delete all files with this prefix.
 Therefore, you know that you can access the file using the `/blob/files` endpoint.
-However, you also need to specify the `bucketID`, `creationTime`, `prefix`, `action` and `sig` parameters.
+However, you also need to specify the `bucketID`, `creationTime`, `prefix`, `method` and `sig` parameters.
 You already should know the `bucketID`, this is the ID of the bucket blob configured for you, lets assume this is `1248`.
 `creationTime` is the creation time of the request, thus this is a timestamp of the current time.
 At the time of writing, it is the 17.07.2023 15:57:25, thus the current timestamp is `1689602245`.
 `prefix` is the prefix you specified when uploading the files, lets assume this is `myData`.
-`action` is the action you want the endpoint to perform.
-For GET requests, this could be `DELETEONE` or `DELETEALL` depending on if you want to delete a collection of resources or a single resource.
-The endpoint `/blob/files` is used to delete a collection of resources, therefore the correct action to use is `DELETEALL`, all other would fail.
+`method` is the method you want the endpoint to perform.
+For GET requests, the correct method to use is `DELETE`, all other would fail.

 Assuming the above mentioned setting, the url part so far would look like this:
 ```
-/blob/files?bucketID=1248&creationTime=1689602245&prefix=myData&action=GETALL
+/blob/files?bucketID=1248&creationTime=1689602245&prefix=myData&method=DELETE
 ```
 This only missing parameter is `sig`, which represents the signature of the SHA-256 checksum `cs` of the above mentioned url part.
 More on this can be found in the section [Signature](##signature).

 Before creating the signature, the SHA-256 checksum has to be created.
-In this case, this would be `a03381ce2c8fa73851d1d26cb5d0a5b5a73fbf2ca9e67d66e4f471ae11a4075e`.
+In this case, this would be `be675bcaed9a8116afc7d1bc0fe6ef35f669efe31e9326e49677318ae9b180cf`.
 This checksum then has to be added to a json with the key `cs`.
 This then has to be signed using the secret key, and appended to the url.
 The result will look something like this:
 ```
-/blob/files?bucketID=1248&creationTime=1689602245&prefix=myData&action=GETALL&sig=eyJhbGciOiJIUzI1NiJ9.eyJjcyI6ImM4YzEwM2I3MjdhMjdiOTkxMjU5NzM3OGVlZWFhNjQxYTQ4MDBkMDhmMGEzY2MxMDA2NjQ2ZjA3ZmRhYjE4OWQifQ.o9IPdjFZ5BDXz2Y_vVsZtk5jQ3lpczFE5DtghJZ0mW0
+/blob/files?bucketID=1248&creationTime=1689602245&prefix=myData&method=DELETE&sig=eyJhbGciOiJIUzI1NiJ9.eyJjcyI6ImM4YzEwM2I3MjdhMjdiOTkxMjU5NzM3OGVlZWFhNjQxYTQ4MDBkMDhmMGEzY2MxMDA2NjQ2ZjA3ZmRhYjE4OWQifQ.o9IPdjFZ5BDXz2Y_vVsZtk5jQ3lpczFE5DtghJZ0mW0
 ```
 Note: the signature in this case is faked, your signature will have another value, but the basic syntax will look the same.